 Hormone medications may help correct or compensate for the hormonal imbalance.
 For example, in a genetic female with a slightly enlarged clitoris caused by a minor to moderate case of congenital adrenal hyperplasia, proper levels of hormones may reduce the size of the tissue.
 Other children may take hormones around the time they would normally experience puberty.

 In children with ambiguous genitalia, surgery may be used to:

 - Create more natural-looking genitals

-The timing of surgery for ambiguous genitalia will depend on your child's specific situation.
-Many doctors prefer to postpone surgery done solely for cosmetic reasons until the person with ambiguous genitalia is mature enough to participate in the decision about gender assignment.
+The timing of surgery will depend on your child's specific situation.
+Some doctors prefer to postpone surgery done solely for cosmetic reasons until the person with ambiguous genitalia is mature enough to participate in the decision about gender assignment.

 Results of surgery are often satisfying, but repeat surgeries may be needed later.
 Risks include a disappointing cosmetic result or sexual dysfunction, such as an impaired ability to achieve orgasm.

 - Ambiguous (uncertain) genitalia.
 Urology Care Foundation. http://www.urologyhealth.org/urology/index.cfm?article=90.
 Accessed Feb.
 5, 2015.

 - Houk CP, et al. Management of the infant with ambiguous genitalia. www.uptodate.com/home.
 Accessed Feb.
 5, 2015.